wkirksnyder/hoshi/README.md

    small and fast now.
 A lot of the literature around parsing assumes much older technology where efficiency was more important than it is today.

+ - More client interfaces.
+I'm not sure what else would be useful here.
+Although I don't know much about them, I think the Java library will cover the other jvm languages and C# will cover the other clr languages.
+C++ seems to be nearly the last man standing among the languages that generate native code.
+That leaves other scripting languages.

 As I write this I'm thinking I should be at the end of the documentation stage by March of 2014.
 In the meantime you can see some